rschristopher/rschristopher.github.io/src/pow/sovereignty/level-5.md

 # Level 5: Enterprise Scaling

 Scale your mining farm to enterprise levels, pushing hashrate to find blocks every 2-3 months.
-This expansion turns your operation into a dominant force, converting massive energy inputs into consistent sovereign Bitcoin while maintaining full control over your proof-of-work hashrate.
+This expansion turns your operation into a dominant force, converting massive energy into consistent hashrate, earning Bitcoin while maintaining full sovereignty over your proof-of-work hashrate.